aissamboudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 : Create a file
 8 : write ls -la in a file ls_cwd_content
 9: duplicate last line of iacta file
+10 : delete all js files in the current directory and all its subfolders.